Riverside Theatres and FORM Dance Projects present

 If you are unwell, please stay at home.
 Please review our Patron Safety & Entry Guidelines before you visit us at Riverside.

-As per the NSW Public Health Order (that is place from 11 October), Riverside Theatres will require anyone aged 16 years and over to be fully vaccinated unless lawfully exempt.
+Riverside Theatres requires anyone aged 16 years and over to be fully vaccinated unless lawfully exempt.

 QR code check-in – all patrons and their guests must check-in upon entry.